 The importance of having your business in the cloud became very apparent when the stay-at-home orders slowly came down from state and local agencies in the first quarter of 2020.
 The immediacy of working from home created a mad scramble for many businesses to connect their workers in a safe and productive way.
 This gave a shot of adrenaline to an already growing trend: the shift to cloud computing.

 What Is Cloud Computing and How Can it Help My Business?

 The term cloud computing conjures up images of data floating in the air with no pesky servers or computers to tie it down.
 But the reality is far different.
 Data in the cloud is not on one server or computer, it’s shared across multiple computers and, sometimes, multiple data centers.
 This allows it to be accessible from anywhere.

 The goal of cloud computing is to allow users to enjoy the benefits of secure online data storage without needing the deep expertise or man hours to maintain it.
 The cloud aims to cut costs and helps the users focus on their core business.

-Here is a brief overview of benefits of the cloud that we will dive into more detail about below:
+Here is a brief overview of cloud computing advantages for business that we will dive into more detail about below:

 - Improves manageability